-- White and light-colored cotton sheets wash well in any water temperature.
+- White and light-colored cotton sheets wash well in the washing machine on any water temperature.
 However, during the cold and flu season, Zeitler suggests sanitizing your sheets by washing them on a hot/warm cycle.
 This will also help reduce allergens.

 - Pre-treating stains is a good way to make sure small stains are removed.

 - For larger stains, or to whiten dingy sheets, a chlorine or color-safe bleach works best.

 Is there a proper way to add detergent to the washer?

 - If your machine has a detergent dispenser, follow the machine manufacturer's recommendation for each detergent type.
 Some dispensers may only work with liquid laundry detergent, or you may need to adjust or remove the dispenser when using powder detergent.